tangentsoft/pidp8i/doc/os8pkg.md

  or instances of the `format:` section appear, the last one wins.

  * `inputs:` Files that are needed to build the subsystem.
 This is the list of dependencies passed to make.
+POSIX wild carding is allowed.

  * `outputs:` A specification of what outputs are integrated into the target media from the package file.
 This looks like an OS/8 command decoder file copy specification.
+However, no wild-carding is allowed because outputs is also used for uninstall.
+Wild cards on uninstall would wreck havoc.

  * `cleanups:` A list of files that should also be cleaned up when uninstalling a package.